Most Affordable Neighborhoods in Queens, NY

 1 Rentals

 If you’re looking for a great, affordable neighborhood in Queens, Auburndale might be the perfect place!
-In the last year, prices have increased by 0.9%.
-Auburndale is near Cunningham Park, Fresh Meadows Place, and Little Bay Park.
+It has an average rent price of $2,500, while the city’s average stands at $3,410.
+In the last year, prices have increased by 0.7%.
+Auburndale is near Fresh Meadows Place, Bayside Plaza, and St. John's University.

 Southeast Queens